Canmore’s Highland Games back on as Spring Creek steps up!

 1,000-year-old tradition continues as Spring Creek to lead formation of new society to run the games

-February 8, 2017, Canmore AB – Spring Creek announced today that Canmore’s Highland Games is back on and will once again take place on Labour Day weekend (September 2 to 3, 2017).
+February 8, 2017, Canmore AB – Spring Creek announced today that Canmore’s Highland Games is scheduled to continue and will once again take place on Labour Day weekend (September 2 to 3, 2017).